 - Balance transfer credit cards can help you consolidate credit card balances, interest-free in some cases.
 If you have a high credit score, you may qualify for 0% APR for up to 18 months on balance transfers, this would give you up to 18 months to pay off the consolidated debt without worrying about any interest charges.
 This works best when you owe less than $5,000

 - Debt management programs also consolidate credit cards and other unsecured debts into one monthly payment.
 However, you don’t take out new financing and still owe your original creditors.
 It’s essentially a professionally assisted repayment plan.
 This solution will work even if you have bad credit or owe over $100,000.
-It also freezes your credit card accounts, so you can keep charging.
+It also closes your credit card accounts, so you can keep charging.